Many voice-led searches are not asking for broad theory. They are asking for steps.

 Where How-To schema fits inside a stronger site

-The best use of How-To schema is usually part of a broader search system.
+The strongest use of How-To schema is usually part of a broader search system.

 That system includes: